CalWORKs Active Caseload

 How the Human Services Agency is Performing

-The CalWORKs caseload has gradually declined over the past two years, and that trends continues in 2017.
-Between fiscal year (FY) 2011-12 and FY 2016-17, the average monthly caseload in CalWORKS dropped by nearly 25 percent.
+The CalWORKs caseload continues to decrease in 2018.
+In the five years between fiscal year (FY) 2012-13 and FY 2017-18, the average monthly caseload in CalWORKS dropped by 26 percent.
 The declining caseload may be the result of several factors including a stronger local economy, low income families with children moving out of San Francisco, and deliberate interventions such as the City's subsidized employment program.
 The initial decline in caseload started in August 2011, shortly after the caseload surpassed 5,000 for the first time.

 Note that the monthly numbers presented are point-in-time active caseload counts whereas the annual projection value represents the projected monthly average paid cases for fiscal year (FY) 2016-17.
 These numbers are not directly comparable but do provide a monthly snapshot versus average monthly budgeted cases for the year.